atbcb/usab-uswds/_pages/advancing-access/initiatives/ri.md

 ![atm machine]({{ site.baseurl }}/images/uploads/sstm-small.png "atm machine"){: .img-right }

-Self-Service Transaction Machines (SSTMs) and self-service kiosks are now a common feature in places of public accommodation, government offices, and other facilities.
+[Self-Service Transaction Machines]({{ site.baseurl }}/sstm/) (SSTMs) and self-service kiosks are now a common feature in places of public accommodation, government offices, and other facilities.
 They allow customers to conduct an expanding range of transactions and functions independently.
 However, SSTMs and self-service kiosks have long posed accessibility barriers to people with disabilities, particularly those who are blind or have low vision.
-Visit the Access Board's [SSTM page]({{ site.baseurl }}/sstm/) for more information.

 ### Electric Vehicle Charging Stations

 ![electric vehicle charging station]({{ site.baseurl }}/images/uploads/ev-station-small.png "electric vehicle charging station"){: .img-right }

-In partnership with the Department of Transportation, the Access Board issued a [technical assistance document]({{ site.baseurl }}/ta/tad/ev/) that addresses existing requirements and new recommendations for making electric vehicle (EV) charging stations accessible.
-Visit the Access Board's page for [EV Charging Stations]({{ site.baseurl }}/evse/) for more information.
+[Electric Vehicle Charging Stations]({{ site.baseurl }}/evse/) are becoming commonplace with the rising production and use of electric and plug-in hybrid vehicles and it is expected that the installation and use of Electric Vechicle (EV) charging stations will continue to expand.
+In partnership with the Department of Transportation, the Access Board issued a [technical assistance document]({{ site.baseurl }}/ta/tad/ev/) that addresses existing requirements and new recommendations for making EV charging stations accessible.

 ## Initiatives